 The Company's assets are located in the Powder River Basin, Wyoming, US, which include an oil exploration unit consisting of a 96.1% working interest in the Cole Creek area (the "CCU") as well as an 85.7% working interest in a secondary recovery unit for the Shannon formation in the Barron Flats area (the "BFSU") and other non-unitized lands complimentary to the assets.
-In March 2023, the Barron Flats Deep Unit (the "BFDU") contracted and lapsed as a result of missed drilling obligations within the unit.
-At the time of contraction 2,693 net acres of undeveloped land were lost, which consisted of leases that were not producing at the time of contraction and/or do not overlap with the BFSU.
+In March 2023, the Barron Flats Deep Unit (the "BFDU") lapsed as a result of missed drilling obligations within the unit.
+At the time the BFDU dissolved, 2,693 net acres of undeveloped land were lost, which consisted of leases that were not producing at the time of dissolution and/or did not overlap with the BFSU.
 However, the Company does continue to hold an additional 4,750 net acres of term leases in the Barron Flats Deep (the "BFD") area that will expire in the first quarter of 2024 unless additional development is conducted in this area perpetuating the leases.
+The lost acreage in the BFDU did not affect the book value of the assets as no value was attributed to these lands on the acquisition of the assets.

-The total gross lease oil sales for the Wyoming assets averaged 1,136 bbls/d for the three months ended March 31, 2023, with 1,090 bbls/d in the BFSU, 30 bbls/d in the CCU and 16 bbls/d in the BFD area.
-Oil sales volumes have progressively decreased quarter over quarter from the three months ended March 31, 2022 due mainly to operational interruptions at certain high impact wells and record breaking severe winter weather.
+The total gross lease oil sales for the Wyoming assets averaged 1,281 bbls/d for the three months ended June 30, 2023, with 1,194 bbls/d in the BFSU, 72 bbls/d in the CCU and 15 bbls/d in the BFD area.
+Other than a marginal increase in the three months ended June 30, 2023 as compared to March 31, 2023, oil sales volumes have progressively decreased quarter over quarter from the three months ended March 31, 2022 due mainly to operational interruptions at certain high impact wells and record breaking severe winter weather conditions.
 The interruptions were associated with the miscible flood program, which involves the injection of high pressure solvent leading to increased reservoir pressure and mobilization of the oil in place.
 The efficacy of the scheme was revealed by increased surface flowing pressure, flow rate and the arrival of the high pressure miscible bank at certain producing wells.
 A bottleneck became apparent, which has negatively impacted production.
 The bottleneck is due to the field's originally undersized low pressure gas gathering system ("GGS"), which was constructed with high density polyethylene ("HDPE") plastic material.
 The existing GGS is not capable of accommodating the high pressure and volume of gas arriving at the producing wells and delivering it back to the gas plant for recycle.
 This circumstance led to the requirement to restrict the wells and modify the well configurations.
 To handle high pressures and volumes, upgraded surface facilities were installed at certain wells to ensure safe operating practices.
 The Company's engineers have reduced and redistributed the gas injection volumes as a temporary measure to bring down the working pressures to mitigate unsafe operations.
 Oil production is expected to increase as wells are optimized and operating pressures are managed.
 The issues faced by the Company due to the infrastructure bottlenecks were not considered in the reservoir modelling work and the performance of the overall pool prior to encountering the infrastructure constraints met or exceeded the reservoir model predictions at the time.